Iapa/studying/core-java/nio.md

 A `Selector` allows a single thread to handle multiple `Channel`'s This is handy if your application has many connections\(Channels\)open , but only has low traffic on each connection.
 For instance, in a chat server.

+Here is an illustration of a thread using a `Selector` to handle 3 `Channel's`